SOA-Player-Dual/soa-bankingl-api-gateway/README.md

 # Player Dual API Gateway

-This is the API gateway for Player Dual project - the best gaming platformer to connect people together.
+This is the API gateway for Tuition banking web application.

-## Features

-These are just placeholders, not the real features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform

 ## Environment Variables